Asset Protection Lawyer in Colorado Springs

 Unexpected debts and liabilities can wipe out a lifetime of hard work and wealth-building.
 Having an asset protection strategy in place will ensure that you and your family have the tools you need to protect and preserve your wealth.

 You may have multiple avenues to protect your assets from seizure by creditors.
-Some of the most used asset protection strategies include:
+Some of the most commonly used asset protection strategies against creditor claims include:

-- Irrevocable trusts – Most asset protection trusts use the irrevocable form of trust.
+Most asset protection trusts use the irrevocable form of trust.
 Irrevocable trusts provide more robust protection from creditors because the grantor who funded the trust cannot withdraw or control those assets.
+They can also provide some tax savings.
+An attorney can help you establish the proper trust structure and explain what you can and cannot do if you wish to maintain the legal protections.

-- Medicaid planning – People who expect to require long-term skilled nursing care may engage in Medicaid planning to ensure their eligibility for benefits to help cover the cost of long-term care.
-Medicaid planning usually involves sheltering assets to meet Medicaid eligibility thresholds while still allowing assets to pass to loved ones.
+People who expect to require long-term skilled nursing care may engage in Medicaid planning to ensure their eligibility for benefits to help cover the cost of long-term care.
+This often involves establishing a Medicaid Asset Protection Trust to shelter assets and meet Medicaid eligibility thresholds while still allowing assets to pass to loved ones.

-- Declarations of homestead – Most states allow homeowners to obtain a homestead exemption, which protects a certain amount of equity in a primary residence from seizure by creditors (other than mortgages on the property).
+Most states allow homeowners to obtain a homestead exemption, which protects a certain amount of equity in a primary residence from seizure by creditors (other than mortgages on the property).
+However, there are limits to be aware of, so it’s important to discuss this option with an attorney to ensure you understand how it fits into your larger asset protection plan.

-- Tax-free gifts – Families can use tax-free gifts as an asset protection strategy in an estate plan.
+Families can use tax-free gifts as an asset protection strategy in an estate plan.
 State and federal tax codes permit people to gift up to a particular dollar value of cash or assets without the donor or recipient incurring any tax liability.
+However, there are strict rules on how this works, and making a mistake could make you vulnerable to fraudulent transfer claims.

 Which Creditors Can Sue Me?

+A major part of creating an effective asset protection plan is understanding who you’re trying to protect the assets from.
 A person may incur financial obligations to various parties who can pursue payment through the courts.
-An asset planning protection strategy can shield assets and wealth from seizure by creditors such as:
+An asset planning protection strategy can shield assets and wealth from seizure by creditors, such as:

 - Credit card companies